Shredder5262/fetchart_extra/README.md

-✔ back ready for Gotye – Making Mirrors (from musicbrainz) → Skipping spine: MusicBrainz does not provide spine images ✔ spine ready for 12 Stones – Picture Perfect (from theaudiodb)
+✔ back ready for Gotye – Making Mirrors (from musicbrainz) → Skipping spine: MusicBrainz does not provide spine images ✔ spine ready for 12 Stones – Picture Perfect (from theaudiodb) ⚠ No valid back found for Artist – Album

 📦 Installation

-Drop fetchart_extra.py into your beetsplug directory (e.g. /config/beetsplug/) and enable it in your beets config under plugins:.
+Copy fetchart_extra.py into your beetsplug directory (e.g. /config/beetsplug/).

+Enable it in your beets config under plugins.

+Configure API keys (Fanart.tv and TheAudioDB).

+Run beet fetchart_extra or let it run automatically during imports.

+📌 Notes

+MusicBrainz does not provide spine art.
+Only Fanart.tv and TheAudioDB do.

+All artwork is saved in PNG format regardless of source.

+Multi-disc albums create discart1.png, discart2.png, etc.

+If a source API fails, the plugin skips gracefully and tries the next.